 Selling and marketing expenses consist primarily of salaries and related costs for personnel in selling and marketing functions as well as consulting and advertising and promotion costs.
-In addition, we invested in sales and marketing resources in anticipation of an earlier approval of our surgical sealant product in the United States than we ultimately received from the FDA, as a result of a change in designation from a 510(k) to a PMA regulatory path.
-During the three months ended March 31, 2016 and 2015, we incurred selling and marketing expenses in connection with ReSure Sealant, which we commercialized in the first quarter of 2014.

-We expect selling and marketing expenses to increase in preparation for the potential commercial launch of our DEXTENZA product candidate for the treatment of post-surgical ocular inflammation and pain, subject to approval by the FDA.
+During the three and six months ended June 30, 2017 and 2016, we incurred selling and marketing expenses in connection with ReSure Sealant, which we began commercializing in 2014, and marketing expenses in preparation for a potential commercial launch of our product candidates.